Ada-Developers-Academy/core-software-tools/managing-packages/virtual-environments-and-projects.md

 A virtual environment is an environment that is virtually created.
 In this case, "virtual" means that something exists, but not in actuality.
 A virtual environment is an entire computer system that installs and runs software, but it doesn't inhabit a dedicated physical machine... it was created and runs inside another environment.

-For example, say we need to work on some older code and the project is specifically using Python 3.9.4, but our current laptop has Python 3.13.1 installed.
+For example, say we're a freelance developer with two clients.
+The project we support for Client A needs a package `ImportantPackage`, but the project we support for Client B needs `IncompatibleWithImportantPackage`.
+Let's assume that, as the names imply, the two packages cannot be installed together!
 Without virtual environments, our options are pretty limited, we can either:
-- constantly reinstall and uninstall different versions of Python
+- constantly reinstall and uninstall the packages whenever we need to work on one or the other project
-- keep around a second laptop with the older Python version installed
+- keep around a second laptop and have `ImportantPackage` installed on one, and `IncompatibleWithImportantPackage` installed on the other

-Instead of the time investment or physical overhead of swapping Python installations or extra machines, we could use virtual environments!
+Instead of the time investment or physical overhead of swapping package installations or extra machines, we could use virtual environments!
-- Because virtual environments are virtual, they do not require any extra hardware of their own.
-They are created to run inside another operating system, which makes them easier to manage.
+- Python virtual environments provide a way to track the packages and dependencies we need for a project, and to install them in a way that doesn't interfere with other projects.
 - We will make and activate virtual environments when we want to work on a project with specific packages installed, and we will deactivate them when we're done working on that particular project.

-## Virtual Environments Help Us With Python3
+## Virtual Environments Help Us With Python

 Projects usually depend on a lot of packages being installed, so whenever we develop code for projects, we want to be cautious of our environment.